-So today we’ll have a look at the technique of “product switching”, which allows you to earn multiple signup bonuses with one financial institution without incurring additional credit checks, and also helps to improve your credit score and keep it in good health.
+In this article, we’ll look at the technique of “product switching”, which allows you to earn welcome bonuses on credit cards without incurring additional credit checks, and also helps to improve your credit score and keep it in good health.

 What Is Product Switching?

 Most of the time, getting a new credit card involves submitting a brand-new application for the credit card, which typically results in a “hard inquiry” on your credit file.